 Build it up, break it down

 When Swift became open source it got the attention of a large number of programmers.
-Its popularity rose and a lot of commits and pull request were made in GitHub.
+Its popularity rose and a lot of commits and pull requests were made in GitHub.
 Consequently it grew with the community and kept growing in the following years.

 The language is today more mature and has a lot of new features.
-This evolution made it more desirable and the fact that it can now be used in the server side is great.
+This evolution made it more desirable and the fact that it can now be used in the server-side is great.
 In this aspect, IBM also played a part.

 "When swift.org was released in December, one of the first things that we wanted to do was to help grow the developer ecosystem.
 We saw the value of the language, and we wanted to quickly introduce it to other developers." - IBM

 IBM is using Swift since the beginning in diverse projects and helping it mature.
-They are also creating a lot of enterprise apps and tools to work on the server side (Kitura) and everything about it looks good.
+They are also creating a lot of enterprise apps and tools to work on the server-side (Kitura) and everything about it looks good.

 However, this fairytale is not perfect.
 Something happened and Swift's popularity is drowning, like TIOBE reports.

-One reason for this decline is the fact that many developers can be very tempted to work with multiplatform frameworks, where they can develop similar apps for iOS and Android.
+One reason for this decline is the fact that many developers can be very tempted to work with multiplatform frameworks, where they can develop similar mobile apps for iOS and Android.
 Even if it isn't the same as building native apps (they often result in more problems and less possibilities), the outcome can be cheaper and faster.